gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

 </tr>
 <tr>
   <td><strong>Provision of information to ships</strong></td>
-  <td>Shore authorities have an obligation to provide maritime information to ships.
-There is a need to improve the delivery and presentation of such information to enhance onboard decision-making.
-Effective and harmonized communication should allow for the provision of such information in an operationally effective manner.</td>
+  <td><p>Shore authorities have an obligation to provide maritime information to ships.<p></p>There is a need to improve the delivery and presentation of such information to enhance onboard decision-making.<p></p>Effective and harmonized communication should allow for the provision of such information in an operationally effective manner.</p></td>
   <td>
     <ul>
       <li>Common maritime information/data structure</li>